 })();

-Back in the root hello_sol
+Go back to the project root hello_sol

 npm init -y